cncf/devstats.archive/USAGE.md

 - Add `GHA2DB_SKIPIDB` environment variable to skip syncing InfluxDB (so it will only sync Postgres DB)
 - Add `GHA2DB_SKIPPDB` environment variable to skip syncing Postgres (so it will only sync Influx DB)

 Sync tool uses [gaps.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/gaps.yaml), to prefill some series with zeros.
 This is needed for metrics (like SIG mentions or PRs merged) that return multiple rows, depending on data range.
+Please use Grafana's "null as zero" instead of using manuall filling gaps.
+This simplifies metrics a lot.
 Sync tool read project definition from [projects.yaml](https://github.com/cncf/devstats/blob/master/projects.yaml)

 You can also use `devstats` tool that calls `gha2db_sync` for all defined projects and also updates local copy of all git repos using `get_repos`.